chrisgleitze/kant.nvim/README.md

 Place additional `.txt` files in a subdirectory under `texts/`.
 Each subdirectory represents one work.
 Files should follow this format:

+Use simple page-based filenames such as `seite-001.txt`, `seite-002.txt`.

 ```
 ---
 Werk: Title of the Work